MovDisBerlin/ReSync/README.md

     - ```conda activate resync```
     - ```git init```

-* If for some reason this method is not working, try these lines in the Anaconda Prompt (it can happen for Mac users):
+* If this method is not working for you, you can alsp try these lines in the Anaconda Prompt (can happen for Mac users):
     - navigate to repo directory, e.g.: ```cd Users/USERNAME/Research/ReSync```
     - ```conda create --name resync python==3.10.9 pandas==1.5.3 scipy==1.10.0 numpy==1.23.5 openpyxl==3.0.10 jupyter==1.0.0```
     - ```conda activate resync```